Woman in a Fur Coat

 Woman in a Fur Coat (Swedish: Kvinna i leopard) is a 1958 Swedish thriller film directed by Jan Molander and starring Harriet Andersson, Ulf Palme and Erik Strandmark.
-It was shot at the Sundbyberg Studios in Stockholm.The film's sets were designed by the art directors Bertil Duroj and Arne Åkermark.
+It was shot at the Sundbyberg Studios in Stockholm.
+The film's sets were designed by the art directors Bertil Duroj and Arne Åkermark.

 Synopsis

-A woman unhappily married to a wealthy man has an affair with his doctor.
+A woman who is unhappily married to a wealthy man has an affair with his doctor.
+Her husband had had a long ailment and she had been looking forward to his death.
+However, her husband makes a recovery.
 Wishing to rid herself of her husband, she plots to kill him with poison stolen from the doctor's surgery.